 - The Authority should consider seeking legislation to modify Section 32-11a(c) of the General Statutes or should include the required data in its annual report.
-This recommendation is repeated in a modified manner. - The Authority should institute procedures to ensure that the Employee Handbook is followed or should revise the Employee Handbook to reflect current personnel practices.
-This recommendation is repeated. - The Authority should ensure that an Affirmative Action Plan or Policy Statement is obtained prior to the loan closing and, if required, updated prior to the expiration of the prior year's plan or statement.
-This recommendation is being modified and repeated.
+This recommendation is repeated in a modified manner.
+(See Recommendation 1.) - The Authority should institute procedures to ensure that the Employee Handbook is followed or should revise the Employee Handbook to reflect current personnel practices.
+This recommendation will not be repeated as previously stated.
+However, we noted additional reportable conditions.
+(See Recommendation 2.) - The Authority should ensure that an Affirmative Action Plan or Policy Statement is obtained prior to the loan closing and, if required, updated prior to the expiration of the prior year's plan or statement.
+This recommendation has been resolved.